Herpes Zoster Infection

 What is herpes zoster infection?

-Herpes zoster infection, often known as shingles, is a common viral infection.
+Herpes zoster infection, often known as shingles, is a common viral infection caused by reactivation of the varicella zoster virus.
+The varicella zoster virus is also known as herpes zoster and is a member of the human herpesvirus family.
 Around one in three people in the United States will develop shingles in their lives, with 1 million cases in the country each year.
+All people that develop shingles will have had chickenpox at some point in their lives, usually during childhood.

 People with shingles should avoid contact with people who have not been vaccinated against chickenpox and people who have a weakened immune system.